CREA: A Collaborative Multi-Agent Framework for Creative Image Editing and Generation: Methodology

 Each agent maintains a private memory and utilizes role-specific tools to share task status and relevant information, ensuring informed decision-making at every step.
-See Section \ref{sec:crea-agent-composition} in the Supplementary Material for detailed agent compositions.
+We acknowledge that an agentic pipeline introduces extra orchestration effort compared with a naive single-pass T2I call.
+However, an agentic design is critical for several aspects (i) modularity - each agent encapsulates a narrow skill (prompt refinement, consistency auditing, local editing) that can be swapped or upgraded independently; (ii) interpretability - inter-agent messages expose an explicit reasoning trace; and (iii) extensibility - new capabilities (e.g., style transfer, safety filtering) may be added to expand the scope of the framework.
+See Supplementary Material for detailed agent compositions.